jamesaduncan/osom.guide/src/executive.md

 mechanisms documented in the terms of reference.

-The executive also has a role in advocating and monitoring the adoption of Doctrine throughout the organisation, which is a collection of 40 universally useful patterns of behaviour.
+The executive also has a role in advocating and monitoring the adoption of doctrine throughout the organisation, which is a collection of 40 universally useful patterns of behaviour.

-# The executive
+## The executive

 The executive holds the accountability and responsibility for the entire scope of the organisation.
 This includes both the